-Miami Hospitals Have Higher C-Section Rate for First-Time Moms
+Florida Hospitals Have Higher C-Section Rate for First-Time Moms

-A study by Consumer Reports reveals that first-time mothers in Miami are more likely to deliver a baby via C-section than anywhere else in the country.
-The study looked at more than 1,200 hospitals around the United States and found that Florida hospitals, particularly in Miami-Dade County, have the nation’s highest rate of C-section births among those with low-risk pregnancies who were least likely to require the procedure.
+A study by Consumer Reports reveals that first-time mothers in Florida are more likely to deliver a baby via C-section than anywhere else in the country.
+The study looked at more than 1,200 hospitals around the United States and found that Florida hospitals, particularly in Florida-Dade County, have the nation’s highest rate of C-section births among those with low-risk pregnancies who were least likely to require the procedure.

 Florida hospitals on average performed cesarean sections for approximately 32 percent of low-risk, first-time pregnancies where the baby was carried for 37 weeks or longer and did not present breached.
 Florida is surpassed only by Washington, DC at 35 percent.